Klaus Dierks: Positions

 Later he served with the Namibian Electricity Control Board energy regulator and he managed to turn around TransNamib (the Namibian railway company) from loss to profit in three years.

 Publications

 Dierks wrote a number of scientific publications including his doctorate on the development of an improved road system in Namibia and publications on history and the settlement of ǁKhauxaǃnas in the Great Karas Mountains.
 He also wrote a number of publications in the field of transport and telecommunications and the book Chronology of Namibian History: From Pre-historical Times to Independent Namibia.

 Family

-Klaus Dierks lived up to his death with his wife Karen von Bremen and his four children in Windhoek.
+Klaus Dierks lived up until his death with his wife Karen von Bremen and his four children in Windhoek.